crhunt/ormjs/README.md

 > Object Role Modeling (ORM) is a powerful method for designing and querying database models at the conceptual level, where the application is described in terms easily understood by non-technical users.
 In practice, ORM data models often capture more business rules, and are easier to validate and evolve than data models in other approaches.

-## ORM with Rel
+## Rel plus ORM

 [Rel](https://docs.relational.ai/getting-started/rel/overview/) is an expressive, declarative, and relational language designed for modeling domain knowledge.
 The language is designed to work with the RelationalAI Knowledge Graph Management System.

 ORMJS generates Rel code on-the-fly from the ORM model.

 ## How to interact with ORMJS

 ORMJS is actively being developed and most user functions are still missing.
-If you'd like to toy with ORMJS in it's current state, you can do the following click commands:
+If you'd like to toy with ORMJS in it's current state, try the following click commands:

 | Command | Action |
 |---------|--------|